 In the poetic classroom students experience all the senses.
 Sights, sounds, smells, tastes, and textures all fix ideas in young minds.
 We don't have to be artists to use the power of images.

 3. It introduces Characters.

 The poetic classroom invites memorable personalities, both real and imagined, into the lesson.
 Characters bring life and personality to ideas.
-We don't have to be playwrights to use the power of characters.
+Playwrights aren't the only ones to use the power of characters.